Skip to content

 Couperus K, Zabel A, Oguntoye MO.
 Open Globe: Corneal Laceration Injury with Negative Seidel Sign.
 Clin Pract Cases Emerg Med.
 2018;2(3):266-267.
 Figure 1.
 PMCID: PMC6075488.
 License: CC BY 4.0.

-A full-thickness stellate laceration in the central cornea, showing a corneal laceration from a penetrating ocular trauma caused by a sharp object.
+A full-thickness stellate laceration is seen in the central cornea, indicating a corneal laceration from penetrating ocular trauma by a sharp object.
 This corresponds to a perforating wound (full-thickness corneal laceration) discussed in the section “Main Symptoms and Clinical Findings.”

 • Eye pain: Occurs immediately after injury.
 Severity varies depending on the size and location of the perforating wound.

-• Vision loss: Caused by corneal damage, hyphema, lens damage, vitreous hemorrhage, etc.
+• Vision loss: Caused by corneal damage, hyphema, lens injury, vitreous hemorrhage, etc.

 • Foreign body sensation and blurred vision: In minor injuries, these may be the only complaints.

-• Redness, photophobia, and tearing: Common symptoms associated with open globe injuries.
+• Redness, photophobia, and tearing: Common symptoms associated with open globe injury.

-In penetrating ocular trauma, there is only an entry wound, so there is no prolapse of intraocular contents into the posterior segment, and findings are mainly in the anterior segment.
+In penetrating ocular trauma, there is only an entry wound, so there is no extrusion of intraocular contents into the posterior segment, and anterior segment findings are the main focus.

-• Perforating wound: Confirm full-thickness injury of the cornea or sclera.
+• Perforating wound: Confirm full-thickness damage to the cornea or sclera.

-• Shallow anterior chamber and hypotony: Important signs suggesting aqueous humor leakage.
+• Shallow anterior chamber and low intraocular pressure: Important findings suggesting aqueous humor leakage.

-• Hyphema: May be associated with angle recession or cyclodialysis.
+• Hyphema: May be accompanied by angle recession or cyclodialysis.

 • Pear-shaped pupil: Occurs when the iris is incarcerated in the wound.
 Suggests iris incarceration (iris trapped in the laceration).

-• Iris or uveal prolapse: If the laceration is anterior, uveal tissue may prolapse or become incarcerated through the wound.
+• Iris or uveal prolapse: When the laceration is anterior, the uvea may prolapse or become incarcerated through the wound.

-• Traumatic cataract: Anterior subcapsular cortical opacity or Vossius ring (ring-shaped pigment deposition on the anterior lens surface) may be observed.
-Occurs with lens injury.
+• Traumatic cataract: Anterior subcapsular cortical opacity or Vossius ring (a ring-shaped pigment deposit on the anterior lens surface) may be observed.
+Occurs with lens damage.

-• Vitreous hemorrhage: Indicates extension of injury to the posterior segment.
+• Vitreous hemorrhage: Indicates extension of damage to the posterior segment.
 Common when the injury extends to Zone III.

 The Seidel test using fluorescein staining is useful for evaluating full-thickness wounds.
 Under cobalt blue light, aqueous humor leakage washes away the dye (Seidel positive), confirming a full-thickness wound.